 Unless you’re planning to operate your startup in Georgia alone, you will most likely need to build a team.
 The right team can create a strong foundation for your business and help propel it forward; however, there is more to it than just choosing the right people.

 Before you start interviewing potential hires, make sure you know your employment requirements, such as registering for the proper employee taxes and setting up payroll.
 Take a deeper look at the process of hiring employees for your startup by reviewing this small business hiring guide.
 You'll also need a federal employer identification number from the Internal Revenue Service.

 Promoting Your Georgia Business

-It’s no secret that an effective marketing strategy is essential to growing a successful startup.
+It’s no secret that an effective marketing strategy is essential to growing a successful small business.
 Whether you’re issuing a press release, running a Facebook ad campaign, optimizing your Google listing, or a combination of these strategies, there are many marketing strategies available to promote your business in Georgia.

 Press releases are a great way to communicate important information about your Georgia business to media outlets and potential clients.
 One of the best ways to ensure you are sending out effective press releases is to hire a press release distribution service that will not only write your press release but will ensure timely delivery to the most impactful sources.

 Our favorite press release distribution service for startups is Sitetrail for its budget-friendly pricing and full-service offerings, including the writing and distribution of targeted press releases.

 Creating a Facebook page is an impactful way to reach customers and expand your brand exposure.
 Not only does this platform give you a chance to showcase your business’s products and services, but you can also run effective ad campaigns depending on your business needs.